How Much Is My Life Insurance Policy Worth?

 What is a viatical settlement?

 A viatical settlement is the legal sale of a life insurance policy by a terminally ill or chronically ill policyholder to an investor.
-The process begins when the insured connects with a viatical settlement company or broker to market the policy.
-A broker prepares the policy for sale and presents it to investors, who submit their best price.
+The process begins when the insured connects with a viatical settlement company to market the policy.
+The company works to identify the market value of the policy, then works with licensed purchasers or policies (life settlement providers) to secure a fast, fair offer to purchase it.
 If the seller accepts an offer, the bid amount goes into an escrow while the paperwork is completed.
 That paperwork includes documents instructing the insurance company to change the owner and the beneficiary on the policy.
 Once the insurance company verifies that the policy has been updated, the cash is released from escrow and transferred to the seller, less any fees.

 Viatical settlements are typically not taxable for the seller, but sellers should consult with a tax advisor on their unique situation.